santiagonar1/tum-tastic-thesis/README.md

 We have a wrapper on top of the [algo](https://typst.app/universe/package/algo/) package.
 We did so such that we could guarantee a consistent style, as well as generate a List of Algorithms.
-Be aware that, as of now, we do not expose all the [algo](https://typst.app/universe/package/algo/) package, but simple `d` and `i` (i.e., you cannot get things like `code`, or `comment` from *TUM-tastic*).
+Be aware that, as of now, we do not expose all the [algo](https://typst.app/universe/package/algo/) package, but simply `d` and `i` (i.e., you cannot get things like `code`, or `comment` from *TUM-tastic*).